radiohead/cps-2015-project/README.md

 # Monitor for hazardous environments
-This is a CPS 2015 project for monitoring sensitive data in hazardous environment.
+This is a prototype of a distributed system for monitoring vital data in hazardous environments.

-More info to come
+The prototype consists of:
+* Arduino-based sensor
+* Ruby script that receives data via TCP and stores it in Redis
+* nodejs UI

+Arduino has the following sensors: heartrate, CO, temperature and humidity.

+# Contributors
+* helena-bond
+* Tychus
+* radiohead